Mount Olivet Cemetery

 History

-Bishop Charles H. Colton consecrated the cemetery on Oct.
-11, 1908.
-The first mausoleum project of Catholic Cemeteries took place at Mount Olivet.
-Holy Family Mausoleum, dedicated by Bishop Edward D. Head in September 1979, graces the central mall of this cemetery.
+The cemetery was consecrated by Bishop Charles H. Colton on October 11, 1908.
+Mount Olivet later became the site of Catholic Cemeteries’ first mausoleum project.
+The Holy Family Mausoleum, dedicated by Bishop Edward D. Head in September 1979, now stands along the cemetery’s central mall.

-There are over 50,000 burials in the cemetery.
-There are still 12 acres of undeveloped land for future cemetery use.
-Bishop William Turner is buried here near the old chapel as are many priests of the diocese.
-There is also a monument honoring Bishop John A. Duffy, seventh bishop of Buffalo (1937-1944).
+Today, Mount Olivet Cemetery is the resting place of more than 50,000 individuals, with approximately 12 acres of undeveloped land reserved for future use.
+Bishop William Turner is buried near the original chapel, along with many priests of the Diocese.
+The cemetery also features a monument honoring Bishop John A. Duffy, the seventh Bishop of Buffalo (1937–1944).

 Cemetery Tour